3 Days In Split Croatia: A Perfect Split Itinerary!

 Look for the ‘Marjan’ sign at the end of the Riva as this is where you will start your climb up the steps, but don’t worry the walk itself is pretty easy and in the late afternoon the sun will not be as hot!

-You’ll get to the top within a 20-minute uphill walk– don’t forget to take pictures of the Mediterranean scenes along the way and listen out for the birds and crickets!
+You’ll get to the top within a 20-minute uphill walk– you can take some lovely pictures of the Mediterranean scenes along the way and listen out for the birds and crickets!

 As well as the panoramic views there’s a restaurant, Vidilica Terrace where you can reward yourself with a glass of wine – don’t miss this off your Split Croatia itinerary!